Simhyeon/r4d/docs/macro_syntax.md

 ### Errors

+Every error is panicking by default(strict mode), to make programs more stable and expectable or because I'm too rusty person.
+You can disable strict mode with lenient option ```-l or --lenient```.
+However invalid argument error still panicks on lenient mode.
+If you want the most generous mode give ```--nopanic``` option.

 There are two types of errors.
 One is failed invocation error and second is invalid argument error.
 Failed invocation means that macro definition was not present at the time.
 On the other hand, invalid argument error is panic error